Why String is Immutable or Final in Java?

 Why String is Immutable or Final in Java

-These are some more reasons of making String immutable:
+These are the following reasons that makes String immutable:

 • The String pool cannot be possible if String is not immutable in Java.
 A lot of heap space is saved by JRE.
 The same string variable can be referred to by more than one string variable in the pool.
 String interning can also not be possible if the String would not be immutable.